 Moreover, Salt Spring Island holds a special place in my heart; it is where I made the decision to start this travel blog!

-So, if you’re planning to visit the free-spirited Salt Spring Island, then continue reading: these are the 11 best things to do on Salt Spring Island.
+So, if you’re planning to visit the free-spirited Salt Spring Island on a weekend getaway from Vancouver, then continue reading: these are the 11 best things to do on Salt Spring Island.

 11 Fabulous Things to Do in Salt Spring Island